eshneken/native-ingress-controller/README.md

 ```
 docker push ocir.us-ashburn-1.oci.oraclecloud.com/NAMESPACE/public/burn-cpu:1.0
 ```
-where NAMESPACE is your object storage namespace (found under Tenancy Details in the OCI Console)  For example:
+where **NAMESPACE** is your object storage namespace (found under Tenancy Details in the OCI Console)  For example:
 ```
 docker push ocir.us-ashburn-1.oci.oraclecloud.com/idxhcvzolqr/public/burn-cpu:1.0
 ```

 9. Check the Container Registry section in the OCI Console in the root compartment to see that public/burn-cpu repo and image have been created.

 10. For simplicity, change the visibility of the repo to 'Public'.
-Otherwise, you will need to configure imagePullSecrets in the yamls of the following section.
+Otherwise, you will need to configure *imagePullSecrets* in the yamls of the following section.

 ## Deploy Native Ingress Controller to OKE Cluster
 In previous steps you've configured the OCI Native Ingress Controller as an Add-On.
 Now you need to create an instance of the Ingress with a LBaaS facing the Internet.

 1. Open 1-ingress-controller-defs.yaml and
-    1. Replace COMPARTMENT_OCID with the OCID of the compartment your cluster is in
+    1. Replace **COMPARTMENT_OCID** with the OCID of the compartment your cluster is in
-    1. Replace LBAAS_SUBNET_OCID with the OCID of the LB subnet in your cluster's VCN
+    1. Replace **LBAAS_SUBNET_OCID** with the OCID of the LB subnet in your cluster's VCN

-2. kubectl apply -f 1-ingress-controller-defs.yaml
+2. Execute: **kubectl apply -f 1-ingress-controller-defs.yaml**

 ## Deploy some workloads and expose them to the Ingress Controller
 In this stage we deploy a number of k8s deployments which can act as backend targets for the Ingress Controller.

-1. Deploy an echoserver:  kubectl apply -f 2-echoserver.yaml
+1. Deploy an echoserver:  **kubectl apply -f 2-echoserver.yaml**

-8. Deploy NGINX: kubectl apply -f 3-nginx.yaml
+8. Deploy NGINX: **kubectl apply -f 3-nginx.yaml**

 9. Deploy the burn-cpu service previously pushed into OCIR.
 This will burn CPU cycles for random timeframes between 0 and 2 seconds and generate load on the OKE cluster to help demonstrate LBaaS and OKE metrics.
-    1. Open 4-burn_cpu.yaml and replace OBJECT_STORAGE_NAMESPACE with your object storage namespace.
+    1. Open **4-burn_cpu.yaml** and replace **OBJECT_STORAGE_NAMESPACE** with your object storage namespace.
-    1. kubectl apply -f 4-burn_cpu.yaml
+    1. Run: **kubectl apply -f 4-burn_cpu.yaml**

-10. Register all the services just deployed with the Ingress Controller: kubectl apply -f 5-ingress.yaml
+10. Register all the services just deployed with the Ingress Controller: **kubectl apply -f 5-ingress.yaml**

 11. Verify everything looks good by executing: kubectl describe ingress native-ingress-class.
 Your output should look something like:
 ```